IowaScaledEngineering/ise-docs/docs/Interlocking In A Box/manual.md

 ### Features

-* Simulates a manual or automatic interlocking at a diamond
+* Simulates an automatic or manual interlocking at a diamond
 * Designed for simplicity and to cover most use cases
 * Triggered by either TrainSpotter sensors (automatic interlocking) or pushbuttons (manual interlocking)
 * Controls a 2-aspect signal capable of displaying stop and clear (typically red and green) in each direction on one track